loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report2.md

 - Yikun: Started data collection for road following features - a prototype of road following features in autobus implementation.
 Started training the collected dataset for test drives.

 2. What roadblocks/issues did you face?
-- Loi: I upgraded jetbot software and it broke all the tutorials, they would not run.
-I had to install the original software again.
-- Loi: The road following tutorial is very slow, the jetbot takes very long to udpate the camera, making it very time consuming to collect training data.
-This issue is ongoing.
+- Loi: Jetbot is very laggy and slow, by the time it processes the road or object images, the bot has already moved away.
+The bot has to move very slow to respond to image recognition
 - Philip: Camera issues, but this was resolved
 - Nate: Replaced broken jetson nano board with new replacement board I ordered, and tested to ensure it worked.
 - Nate: Issues with wifi connection setup, and also with software setup guide not being as straightforward as could have been.